What is Partnership?

 In other words, the general partnership definition can be stated as those partnerships where rights and responsibilities are shared equally in terms of management and decision making.
 Each partner should take full responsibility for the debts and liability incurred by the other partner.
 If one partner is sued, all the other partners are considered accountable.
 The creditor or court will hold the partner’s personal assets.
 Therefore, most of the partners do not opt for this partnership.

 - Limited Partnership

 In this partnership, includes both the general and limited partners.
 The general partner has unlimited liability, manages the business, and the other limited partners.
-Limited partners have limited control over the business (limited to his investment) and are not associated with everyday operations of the firm.
+Limited partners have limited control over the business (limited to his investment).
+They are not associated with the everyday operations of the firm.

-In most of the cases, the limited partners only invest and take a profit share, and they do not have any interest in participating in management or decision making.
-This noninvolvement means they don’t have the right to compensate the partnership losses from their income tax return.
+In most of the cases, the limited partners only invest and take a profit share.
+They do not have any interest in participating in management or decision making.
+This non-involvement means they do not have the right to compensate the partnership losses from their income tax return.

 You might also want to know: Different modes of reconstitution of Partnership Firm

 - Limited Liability Partnership